AlexanderMisyura/christmas-shop/CONTRIBUTING.md

 Before you start contributing, please make sure you have:

-- Familiarized yourself with our project's [README](./README.md) and [LICENSE](./LICENSE.md) files.
+- Familiarized yourself with the project's [README](./README.md) and [LICENSE](./LICENSE.md) files.
 - Set up your development environment (according to the instructions in the [README](./README.md)).

 ### How to Contribute

-Contributions cab be made in the form of:
+Contributions can be made in the form of:

 - Bug fixes
 - New features